 What Is Genetic Sexual Attraction And Is It Real?

-To understand the genetic attraction, it is important first to understand how sensual attraction works in the first place.
-The feeling of sexual attraction and idealization of another is called romantic love, but people tend to be sexually attracted to those who resemble them the most in both physical appearance and mentality.
+To understand genetic attraction, it is important to first understand how romantic attraction works.
+People tend to be sexually attracted to those who resemble them the most in both physical appearance and mentality.

 Granted, this is not to say that all adoptees who one day meet their biological parents or siblings will find themselves experiencing a genetic sexuality attraction.
 In fact, such an occurrence is rare.
 However, more people nowadays can reconnect with long-lost family members, thanks to the internet, and so incidences of genetic attraction have been increasing.

 If two relatives decide after meeting each other for the first time to enter a sexual relationship with each other, this is known as incest.
 Conversely, sexual attraction between relatives who grow up together is virtually unheard of.
 This could be due to the Westermarck effect, which is an aspect of human evolution that works on a subconscious level to prevent humans from engaging in inbreeding.
-The Westermarck effect is currently an unproven hypothesis.
+The mechanisms underlying the Westermarck effect are currently unclear.

 Is Genetic Sexual Attraction Real?